Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Decay of the energy

-We are now going to make a case disjunction, using Lemma \ref{alternatives}.
-The idea is that, if alternative 2 holds, then the claimed decay holds immediately.
-If this is not the case, then we descend in the dyadic interval until we find an interval where alternative 2 holds.
-It may not exist, but in any case we can close the estimates provided we are willing to abandon the boundedness of the $r^p$ weighted energy, allowing for an arbitrary small $u$ growth, using the smallness of $\eta$ and $\beta$ with respect to $\epsilon$.
-This finally retrieves bootstrap \eqref{bootstrapenergy}, provided $U_0$ and $\Delta$ are larger than a constant depending on $\epsilon$.
+We are now going to make a case disjunction.
+The idea is that, if alternative 2 holds for $k=n$, then the claimed decay holds immediately, with a smallness constant that allows us to close the bootstrap.
+If this is not the case, then we descend in the $\lambda$-adic interval until we find a $k(n) $ for which alternative 2 holds.
+It may not exist, but in any case we can close the estimates provided we are willing to abandon the boundedness of the $r^{\pp}$ weighted energy, allowing for an arbitrary small $u$ growth, using \footnote{This is the only reason why we require \eqref{lambdacondition}, imposing that $\lambda$ grows when $\epsilon$ becomes small.
+Having a large $\lambda$ allows to compensate for the "logarithmic loss" occurred by the repeated use of alternative 1 on $\lambda$-adic intervals, at the cost of a larger constant when alternative 2 occurs (which, in turn, demands a smaller $|e|$ or equivalently a smaller ${\pp}(e) $ to close the bootstrap).} crucially the calibration of $\lambda$ \eqref{lambdacondition}.